poweroftim/ucs-hcl-api-tool/README.md

 #### Installation

-First, go ahead and clone the repository.
+First, go ahead and clone the repository so you have a local copy.

 `$ git clone git@github.com:poweroftim/ucs-hcl-api-tool.git`